Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Introduction

-In this paper, we propose a novel causal discovery framework for time-series that embraces this aspect: Amortized Causal Discovery.
+In this paper, we propose a novel causal discovery framework for time-series that embraces this aspect: Amortized Causal Discovery (\cref{fig:eye_catcher}).
 In this framework, we learn to infer causal relations across samples with different underlying causal graphs but shared dynamics.
 We achieve this by separating the causal relation prediction from the modeling of their dynamics: an amortized encoder predicts the edges in the causal graph, and a decoder models the dynamics of the system under the predicted causal relations.
 This setup allows us to pool statistical strength across samples and to achieve significant improvements in performance with additional training data.
-It also enables ``one-shot'' inference of causal relations in previously unseen samples without refitting our model.
-Additionally, we show that Amortized Causal Discovery allows us to improve robustness under hidden confounding, by predicting the values of unobserved variables with the amortized encoder.
-Our contributions are as follows: \begin{itemize}[leftmargin=1.4em, topsep=0pt] \item We formalize Amortized Causal Discovery (ACD), a novel framework for causal discovery in time-series, in which we learn to infer causal relations from samples with different underlying causal graphs but shared dynamics. \item We propose a variational model for ACD, applicable to multi-variate, non-linear data. \item We present experiments demonstrating the effectiveness of this model on a range of causal discovery datasets, both in the fully observed setting and under hidden confounding. \end{itemize}
+It also allows us to infer causal relations in previously unseen samples without refitting our model.
+Additionally, we show that Amortized Causal Discovery can improve robustness under hidden confounding by modeling the unobserved variables with the amortized encoder.
+Our contributions are as follows: \begin{itemize} \item We formalize Amortized Causal Discovery (ACD), a novel framework for causal discovery in time-series, in which we learn to infer causal relations from samples with different underlying causal graphs but shared dynamics (\cref{eq:dynamics}). \item We propose a variational model for ACD, applicable to multi-variate, non-linear data. \item We present experiments demonstrating the effectiveness of this model on a range of causal discovery datasets, in the fully observed setting, with added noise, and under hidden confounding. \end{itemize}